verklegarden/schnorr-on-evm/ERC.md

 ## Reference Implementation

-> [!NOTE]
->
-> Reference implementation still work-in-progress

-A reference implementation is provided in [verklegarden/crysol](https://github.com/verklegarden/crysol/pull/26).
+A reference implementation is provided in [verklegarden/crysol](https://github.com/verklegarden/crysol).

 ## Implementation Notes

 ### Elliptic Curve `mulmuladd`

 In order to verify Schnorr signatures a `mulmuladd` operation must be performed over secp256k1.
-As Vitalik notes, the `ecrecover` precompile can be abused to perform such an operation, with the caveat that the result is not returned as elliptic curve point but rather as Ethereum address[^4].
+As Vitalik notes, the `ecrecover` precompile can be abused to perform such an operation, with the caveat that the result is not returned as elliptic curve point but rather as Ethereum address[^7].

 The `ecrecover` precompile can roughly be implemented in python via: